openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 #### Current Net Tariff

-Discounts are automatically taken into account for channel `currentNetTariff` so that it represents the actual price.
+Discounts are automatically taken into account for channel `current-net-tariff` so that it represents the actual price.

 The tariffs are downloaded using pre-configured filters for the different [Grid Company GLN's](#global-location-number-of-the-grid-company).
 If your company is not in the list, or the filters are not working, they can be manually overridden.
-To override filters, the channel `currentNetTariff` has the following configuration parameters:
+To override filters, the channel `current-net-tariff` has the following configuration parameters:

 | Name            | Type    | Description                                                                                                                | Default | Required | Advanced |
 |-----------------|---------|----------------------------------------------------------------------------------------------------------------------------|---------|----------|----------|